Random Permutation Circuits Beyond Qubits are Quantum Chaotic

 The first represents a flat sum of states in the 4-replica space and the second is orthogonal to it because of the traceless property of $\mathcal O$.
 A proof of Eq.~\eqref{eq:PuritySimp} is contained in the Supplemental Material (SM)~\cite{Note20}.

 Equation \eqref{eq:PuritySimp} is well defined also in the classical setting and corresponds to the following experiment.
 Take four copies of the system and initialise the first two in random initial states.
 For $x\leq L+\ell$, initialise the third copy to agree with the first and the fourth with the second; and analogously for $x>L+\ell$, but with the roles of third and fourth copy exchanged.
 Then evolve all copies under the same evolution $\mathcal U$.
 In the end, record the state of all four copies on site $L/2$, and compute the product of values of $\mathcal{O}$ in each of the four local states.
 The expression in Eq.~\eqref{eq:PuritySimp} corresponds to repeating this many times over different initial states and recording the average result.
+Compared to other indicators of irregular or chaotic dynamics used in the discrete space-time setting (e.g.\ damage spreading), this quantity involves more replicas of the system and it is natural to expect it to provide a more stringent criterion for chaos.

 Let us now provide a quantitative characterisation of LOE growth.
-First we note that permutation gates (cf.\ Eq.~\eqref{eq:permutationproperty}) for $q=2$ are part of the Clifford group and therefore map products of Pauli matrices into products of Pauli matrices~\cite{nielsen2000quantum}.
-This means that at all times $\ket{\mathcal{O}_x(t)}$ is the superposition of at most three product states and thus the LOE is bounded by a constant, which excludes chaotic behaviour.
-Notably, this lack of chaoticity for $q=2$ is missed by damage spreading, which shows linear growth for all $q\geq2$~\cite{bertini2025quantum}.
-Indeed, damage spreading is a spatial integral of the decorrelator~\cite{das2018lightcone,liu2021butterfly}, which is the classical analogue of out the out-of-time-ordered correlator, meaning that linear growth of damage is the classical analogue of scrambling of quantum information~\cite{shenker2014multiple,shenker2014black,maldacena2016bound}.
-The latter is known to be necessary but not sufficient for chaos~\cite{dowling2023scrambling}.
-This shows that linear growth of $S_{\mathcal{O},2} (t)$ provides a more stringent chaoticity criterion than that of damage spreading also in the classical setting.
+First we note that permutation gates (cf.\ Eq.~\eqref{eq:permutationproperty}) for $q=2$ are part of the Clifford group~\cite{szaszschagrin2025entanglement, feng2025dynamics} and therefore map products of Pauli matrices into products of Pauli matrices~\cite{nielsen2000quantum}.
+While this property can be directly verified since there are only $24$ permutation matrices for $q=2$, it can be intuitively understood by noting that, for $q=2$, permutations do not implement universal classical computation.
+In contrast, they do so for $q>2$ as they can also implement Toffoli gates.
+The Clifford property means that at all times $\ket{\mathcal{O}_x(t)}$ is the superposition of at most three product states and thus the LOE is bounded by a constant, which excludes chaotic behaviour.
+Notably, this lack of chaoticity for $q=2$ is missed by damage spreading and OTOCs, which show the same behaviour for all $q\geq2$~\cite{bertini2025quantum}.
+Indeed, damage spreading is the classical analogue of OTOCs.
+As such, it signals ``classical scrambling" rather than chaos.

 To make progress for $q>2$, we consider the case where $U(x,\tau)$ are random permutation gates (i.e.\ random unitary matrices fulfilling Eq.~\eqref{eq:permutationproperty}) independently distributed for each $x$ and $\tau$~\cite{bertini2025quantum}.
 In this case we make the customary approximation of considering the annealed average of Eq.~\eqref{eq:LOE}, i.e., we bring the average inside the logarithm and focus on the average purity given by